 3 credits.
-Prerequisite: Mat 17 or its equivalent.
+Prerequisite: College-level math placement or math practicum as corequisite.
 A course designed for Elementary Education majors in which the real numbers and its sub-systems are developed.
 Elementary Education majors only.

 MAT 112 PRINCIPLES OF MATHEMATICS II